coheff/alfred-go-drive-search/README.md

 If running on macOS Catalina or later, you _**MUST**_ add Alfred to the list of security exceptions for running unsigned software.
 Step-by-step instructions are available on the awgo wiki [here](https://github.com/deanishe/awgo/wiki/Catalina).

-You can also start your application once ("open with terminal") and accept to open it.
-This way, you're granting Alfred permissions to run this workflow only.
-To do this, install the workflow and then `right click > open in Finder`.
-Then right-click `alfred-go-drive-search > open with Terminal`.
-Then agree to open it.
-It will run and complain, not being started by Alfred.
+You can also grant permissions to this workflow only.
+To do this, install the workflow and within the workflow tab right click then select `open in Finder`.
+Then right-click on "alfred-go-drive-search" and select `open with Terminal`.
+Agree to open it.
+It will run and complain about not being started by Alfred.
+Ignore and close the terminal.
 After that, the workflow will work (until an update of the executable).

 # Prequisites
 In order to use this workflow you _**MUST**_ create your own Google OAuth2 app and generate a `client_id` & `client_secret`.
 Step-by-step instructions are available [here](https://learn2torials.com/a/google-oauth-setup).
 Once completed, copy and paste the `client_id` & `client_secret` into their respective workflow environment variables: